Jelte ten Holt

 As a psychologist, I’ve written some pieces about the human mind.
 One example is, How To Deal With Negative Feedback When It Feels Personal.
 Another article covers how it isn’t happiness but emotional resilience that protects you from depression.

-I wrote some pieces about artistic communities.
-For example, I was commissioned by Hereyoua.re to write an article about the Berlin club Mensch Meier.
+I wrote some pieces about being an artist and artistic communities.
+For example, for Hereyoua.re I wrote articles about what it's like to write a book in Berlin and the Berlin club Mensch Meier.
 Before that I worked for 200Rone while on the road.
 For them I wrote, Behind a Nondescript Gate and, Aghast in Achuapa.

-I’ve been doing a lot of online article writing that isn't related to psychology.
-I wrote an article about Effective Email Communication.
+I’ve also contributed to a lot of blogs.
+For example, Effective Email Communication.
 Then there's this article that explores if you can re-use an engagement ring.
-Yes, that last one does sound like a boring topic, but the history of why we view diamonds the way we do is anything but.
+Tough that last one does sound like a boring topic, the history of why we view diamonds the way we do is anything but.

 Then there's my more journalistic bend.
 A few years ago I got the chance to interview some of the Rohingya stuck in Indonesia after fleeing abuses in their home-country Burma.
 It was a devastating story about rape and murder.
 It affected me on a deep level.And finally, I've recently expanded my repertoire by helping manage the content for whole sites.
 One example is the Dutch-based Paping Canal Tours.